 Initially, Wind Waker might seemed to be a typical rescuing-adventure game, but this misconception is completely washed away as we progress through the game, facing the fascinating plot twists and turns.
 Halfway through the game, you will have completely forgotten the typical beginning of this game, and you will be so absorbed in this breathtaking adventure, that you will never want to put your controller down; and if you do, you’ll want to start playing again immediately.

 Wind Waker’s story was as good as they come, and it was never too dark or gritty, and it was never too happy and sweet.
 It always struck the perfect balance between dark and happy, serious and funny, thrilling and chilling.
-Final Fantasy or God of War this game may not be, but it still conveyed its story in a fashion that was equally good.

 The best thing about this game was the way it converged its story with all other Zelda tales, and the way it makes itself relevant in the larger scheme of things.
 Not a moment of this game is needless, and not a single scene of this epic story is irrelevant in the series of Zelda.
 It always makes sense, and it always leaves a huge impact.
 The story of WW, however, wouldn’t be half as good if it weren’t for the wonderfule presentation of the game.
 From the ethereal and awesomely structured cutscenes of the game to the stylish and sleek menus, the game always stunned us with its polished and elegant presentation.